LuxMiranda/herms/README.md

 - Import recipe files
 - Generate shopping lists
 - Keep track of recipes with tags
-- Set default unit systems, serving sizes, and recipe file path in ``config.hs``
+- Set default unit systems, serving sizes, language, and recipe file path in ``config.hs``

 ### What's new:
-- Yarr!
-Herm's now supports both English and Pirate!
-Simply make it ``language = "pirate"`` in your ``config.hs``!
+- Bonjour!
+Herm's now has language support for Français (French), English, and Pirate.
+Set your language preferences in ``config.hs``!
-- "Pirate" is but the first language that Herm's is now capable of supporting.
+- These are but the first languages that Herm's is now capable of supporting.
 We need your help to translate it into others!
-Currently in progress: Português, Español
+Currently in progress: Português (Portuguese), Español (Spanish)

 ### Installation